-(i) Each U.S. patent application
+(i) Each U.S. patent application publication and U.S. and foreign patent;

-publication and U.S. and foreign patent; (ii) Each publication or that portion which caused it to be listed;
+(ii) Each publication or that portion which caused it to be listed;

-(iii) For each cited pending U.S. application, the application specification including the claims, and any drawing of the application, or that portion of the application which caused it to be listed including any claims directed to that portion; and (iv) All other information or that portion which caused it to be listed; and
+- (iii) For each cited pending U.S. application, the application specification including the claims, and any drawing of the application, or that portion of the application which caused it to be listed including any claims directed to that portion; and - (iv) All other information or that portion which caused it to be listed; and - (b)(1) Each U.S. patent listed in an information disclosure statement must be identified by inventor, patent number, and issue date. - (2) Each U.S. patent application publication listed in an information disclosure statement shall be identified by applicant, patent application publication number, and publication

-(b) Each U.S. patent listed in an information disclosure statement shall be identified by patentee, patent number, and issue date.
-Each U.S. patent application publication listed in an information disclosure statement shall be identified by applicant, patent application publication number, and publication date.
-Each listed U.S. application shall be identified by the inventor, application number, and filing date.
-Each listed foreign patent or published foreign patent application shall be identified by the country or patent office which issued the patent or published the application, an appropriate document number, and the publication date indicated on the patent or published application.
-Each listed publication shall be identified by author (if any), title, relevant pages of the publication, date, and place of publication.
+(3) Each U.S. application listed in an information disclosure statement must be identified by the inventor, application number, and filing date.

-17. A new § 1.99 is added to read as follows:
+(4) Each foreign patent or published foreign patent application listed in an information disclosure statement must be identified by the country or patent office which issued the patent or published the application, an appropriate document number, and the publication date indicated on the patent or published application.

-§1.99 Third party submission in published application.
+(5) Each publication listed in an information disclosure statement must be identified by publisher, author (if any), title, relevant pages of the publication, date, and place of publication.

-(a) A submission by a member of the public of patents or publications relevant to a pending published application will be entered in the application file if the submission complies with the requirements of this section and the application is still pending when the submission and application file are brought before the examiner.
+19. A new § 1.99 is added to read as

-(b) A submission under this section must identify the application to which it is directed by application number and include:
+§ 1.99 Third-party submission in published application.

-(1) The fee set forth in § 1.17(p); (2) A listing of the patents or publications submitted for consideration by the Office;
+- (a) A submission by a member of the public of patents or publications relevant to a pending published application may be entered in the application file if the submission complies with the requirements of this section and the application is still pending when the submission and application file are brought before the examiner. - (b) A submission under this section must identify the application to which it is directed by application number and include: - (1) The fee set forth in § 1.17(p); - (2) A list of the patents or publications submitted for consideration by the Office, including the date of publication of each patent or publication:

-(3) A copy of each listed patent or publication in written form or at least the pertinent portions thereof; and
+(3) A copy of each listed patent or publication in written form or at least the pertinent portions; and accordance with § 1.248.